kangax/przilla/src/memory-bank/nextSteps.md

 ### Must have

+- Check aliases.ts for missing wods
 - Importing scores from SugarWOD should show which ones already exist (and if we they differ)
-- Add remaining Games/Regionals/etc. workouts from SugarWOD
+- See what kind of insights we can get from SugarWOD data
-- export should be named przilla_scores_EMAIL_YYYY_MM_DD

 ### Maybe